 Tips for Best Results

-• 3 quart Instant Pot: Cut 6 quart ingredients measurement in half.
-Keep the same cooking time.
-Your pot always should be no more than 2/3 full when making soup in a pressure cooker (read more).
+• For 3 quart Instant Pot: Cut 6 quart recipe ingredients in half and keep the same cooking time.

-• Pot not more than 2/3 full: If your inner pot doesn’t have 2/3 full marking, it is very important to fill the pot only 2/3 full when pressure cooking.
-Ignore the cups, L and near the edge Max markers.
+• Make sure pot isn’t more than 2/3 full: If your inner pot doesn’t have 2/3 full marking, it is very important to fill the pot only 2/3 full when pressure cooking.
+Ignore the cups, L and near the edge Max markers (read more).

 • Instant Pot: Add all ingredients in the order listed in the recipe minus the water, spinach, and garlic.
 Freeze uncooked in a gallon size Ziploc bag for up to 3 months.
-Cook from frozen with 10 cups of water/broth if using a 6 quart Instant Pot or 14 cups if using an 8 quart.
-The instructions for cooking from frozen are to cook for 20 minutes with a Quick Release at the end.
+Cook from frozen with 10 cups of water or broth if using a 6 quart Instant Pot or 14 cups if using an 8 quart Instant Pot.
+The instructions for cooking from frozen are to cook for 18-20 minutes with a Quick Release at the end.

 • Slow cooker: Add all ingredients in the order listed in the recipe minus water, spinach and garlic and freeze uncooked in a gallon size Ziploc bag for up to 3 months.
-Cook from frozen with 10 cups of water/broth on Low for 10 hours or on High for 5 hours.
+Cook from frozen with 10 cups of water or broth on Low for 10 hours or on High for 5 hours.

 • After cooking: Add the spinach and garlic.
 Stir and serve hot garnished with Parmesan cheese and fresh parsley, if desired.